dotnet/docs/docs/orleans/grains/grain-persistence/index.md

 ### Storage provider semantics

 An opaque provider-specific <xref:Orleans.GrainState.Etag%2A> value (`string`) *may* be set by a storage provider as part of the grain state metadata populated when the state was read.
-Some providers may choose to leave this as `null` if they do not use `Etag`s.
+Some providers may choose to leave this as `null` if they don't use `Etag`s.

 Any attempt to perform a write operation when the storage provider detects an `Etag` constraint violation *should* cause the write `Task` to be faulted with transient error <xref:Orleans.Storage.InconsistentStateException> and wrapping the underlying storage exception.